sandsmark/polkit-dumb-agent/README.md

 polkit is dumb, and never works.

-so here is probably the simplest version you can have (except the first one that just ACKed every call), 99 lines of C++ and 46 lines of C.
+so here is probably the simplest version you can have (except the first one that just ACKed every call), 97 lines of C++ and 45 lines of C, in total 142 lines of code.

 it just uses kdesu to call a helper as root to send the reply, so all requests requires the user to enter the root password.